dmae97/roblex-studio-mcp-server/README.md

 - `checkBestPractices`: Whether to check for best practices
 - `checkPerformance`: Whether to check for performance issues

+### Interactive Systems

+#### Dialogue System Generator

+The `create-dialogue-tree` tool generates complete dialogue system code for NPCs.

+Parameters:
+- `npcName`: Name of the NPC character
+- `dialogueNodes`: Array of dialogue nodes forming the conversation tree
+- `defaultAnimation`: (Optional) Default animation to play when NPC speaks
+- `includeUI`: Whether to include UI creation code
+- `includeEvents`: Whether to include event handling code

+#### Dialogue Kit Integration

+The `integrate-dialogue-kit` tool generates code that integrates with the Dialogue Kit system.

+Parameters:
+- `dialogueData`: Array of NPCs with their dialogue data
+- `createModuleScript`: Whether to create a module script structure

 ### Roblex API Connector

 Tools for directly connecting to the Roblex Studio API: